Sport in the Northern Territory: Motorsport

 Australia's only twin circuit mud racing track is at Top End Mud Racing.

 Red CentreNATS is an automotive lifestyle festival with Burnout competitions and drag racing event's.

 The Outback Air Race starts in Darwin and finishes in Coffs Harbour.

 Ross Macpherson Smith and Keith Macpherson Smith won the 1919 England to Australia flight air race.

 Motorcycle speedway

 Tennant Creek Speedway just north of Tennant Creek on the Kaczinsky Road hosted important motorcycle speedway events, including qualifying rounds of the Speedway World Championship (starting in 1985).

 Arunga Park Speedway on the eastern edge of Braitling off the Herbert Heritage Dr hosted important motorcycle speedway events, including qualifying rounds of the Speedway World Championship (starting in 1986).

 Northline Speedway on the Hidden Valley road hosted the Northern Territory qualifying round of the Speedway World Championship in 1990.

 Netball

 Netball is administered by Netball Northern Territory.

 Territory Storm represents Netball Northern Territory in the Australian Netball League.

+The Territory Netball Stadium is the official netball stadium of the Northern Territory.